overvis/opencart-plugins/Insert-html/README.md

 ## Description

-This plugin provides you an ability to insert HTML code on any page.
+This plugin allows to insert an arbitrary HTML code on any page.

 ## Installation and configuration